pichenettes/mutable-dev-environment/README.md

 ## USB issues

 To pass through USB devices from your real machine to the virtual machine, consult the [VirtualBox USB documentation](https://www.virtualbox.org/manual/ch03.html#idp96037808).

-Additionally, inside the VM, you might have to run as super user (`sudo <command>`) the commands making use of a USB device because of permission issues.
-A few udev rules have been added for common device (AVR ISP mkII, Olimex ARM-USB-OCD, FTDI USB-serial adapter).